The Coolies

-The Coolies were an American alternative rock band from Atlanta, Georgia, active between 1986 and 1989.
-They derived the name from a dictionary definition of coolie which defines the derogatory word as "one who does heavy work for little pay".
+The Coolies were an American alternative rock band from Atlanta, Georgia, active from 1986 to 1989.
+They derived their name from a dictionary definition of coolie, which defines the word as a derogatory term for "one who does heavy work for little pay".

 dig..?

-The Coolies' first album, dig..? was released in 1986 by DB Records, and consisted of nine tongue-in-cheek covers of Simon & Garfunkel classics plus a version of Paul Anka's 1974 No. 1 hit, "(You're) Having My Baby".
-While Anka's version received criticism for perceived sexist undertones, Coolies lead singer Clay Harper added a brief spoken interlude at the end of the song in which he reveals that she is not the only woman in town having his baby.
+The Coolies' first album, dig..? was released in 1986 by DB Records, and consisted of nine tongue-in-cheek covers of Simon & Garfunkel classics plus a version of Paul Anka's 1974 No. 1 hit "(You're) Having My Baby".
+While Anka's version received criticism for perceived sexist undertones, Coolies lead singer Clay Harper takes it to a whole new level with a brief spoken interlude at the end of the song in which he reveals that she is not the only woman in town having his baby.
 Thus, he must leave town.
 "Scarborough Fair" was released as a 7″ single.

 Doug

 dig..? was followed up in 1988 by the rock opera Doug.
-Doug contains thirteen original tracks, mostly written by guitarist Rob Gal, in the style of various previously existing bands.
+Doug contains 13 original tracks, mostly written by guitarist Rob Gal, in the style of various previously existing bands.
 For example, "Cook Book" is reminiscent of the Who's Tommy, and "Pussy Cook" is more-or-less a reworking of the Beastie Boys' "Cooky Puss".
 Other bands paid homage to or spoofed include Led Zeppelin, John Lennon and The Replacements.

 Doug is the story of a skinhead, named Doug, who kills a drag queen short-order cook, steals his recipe book and becomes a "culinary giant" when the cookbook becomes a nationwide bestseller.
 Doug embraces the celebrity lifestyle of stretch limousines and partying.
 Soon, his guilt drives him to become paranoid, and he's certain that the entire food service industry knows of his crime and is out for revenge—so he decides he will stop eating, and subsist solely on crack cocaine and alcohol.
 Having squandered his fortune on luxuries and drugs, Doug ends up back on the streets in poverty.
 IGN rated Doug the thirteenth greatest rock opera of all time in 2006.
 A comic book version of this tale, drawn by singer/songwriter Jack Logan was included with the LP record and could be acquired by sending a dollar to DB Recs.

-Original drummer Billy Burton, who was essentially moon-lighting from his full-time gig with The Swimming Pool Q's when dig..? was recorded, is replaced by Frogg Jaguar Mellonball on Doug.
-The album also features John Cerreta on keyboards throughout, though he is not credited with being a member of the band.
-Cerreta also played keyboards for "I Am A Rock" on dig..?
+Original drummer Billy Burton, who essentially was moon-lighting from his full-time gig with The Swimming Pool Q's when dig..? was recorded, is replaced by Frogg Jaguar Mellonball on Doug.
+The album also features John Cerreta on keyboards, but he is not credited with being a member of the band.
+Cerreta also played keyboards for "I Am a Rock" on dig..?